Intel-PA/Intel-PA.github.io/minutes/2022_05_30_IntelPA_meeting.md

 - The student should better utilise their 30% research time in intel-pa
 - The tree structure aims to restrict the domain this model aims to solve.

-**Note:** We do not want this project to simply be a product for Dr Tony Skene, but something that can expand to other areas.
+**Note:** We do not want this project to simply be a product for Dr Tony Skene, but something that can expand into other fields.

 **Student Feedback on the idea presented by Prof Zhang:**
 The student widely agrees that this structure is good, but the graph model needs to be more explicit.
 Furthermore, we must make sure we contextualise this approach.